cartheur/aiventure-ideal/README.md

 ## Introduction to the embodied paradigm

-The *embodied* paradigm operates with this foundational statement:
+The *embodied* paradigm operates with this foundationall statement:

 **Do not consider the agent's input data as the agent's perception of its environment.**